clevend2/protected-scope-js/readme.md

 # Protected Scope for JS Classes
-This is an explorational project I took on personally to utilize Weakmaps to create a private (and protected) visibility level for Javascript Classes (or constructors in general).
+This is an explorational project I took on personally back in 2018 to utilize Weakmaps to create a private (and protected) visibility level for Javascript Classes (or constructors in general).
 With official standards on the horizon and such things as typescript, I don't know that, even optimized and robustly tested, this would be of use.
 It did however exercise some deeper JS muscles.

 ### MAIN CONCEPTS / TIERS OF STORAGE: